rmnavr/fptk/README.md

 <!-- Intro ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾\ {{{1 -->

+**fptk** is another alternative for libs like funcy and toolz but with an emphasis on math functions.

 **fptk** serves 2 distinct purposes.

-First purpose is to provide several macros relevant for functional programming.
+1. First purpose is to provide several hy macros relevant for functional programming.

-Second purpose is to tune hy/py to my own programming preferences (most of my hy-github projs rely on this lib).
+2. Second purpose is to tune hy/py to my own programming preferences (most of my hy-github projs rely on this lib).
    Intended usage of fptk is bringing curated list of math/FP-related libs/classes/functions/macroses into main scope.

 > Having high amount of functions available in main context is inspired by Wolfram Language, in which ALL standard functions are in the main context.